Our Villages

 Quixote Village - Olympia, Washington

 Quixote Village is the one that started it all!
-We are a thriving tiny house village with 30 unique individuals living together.
+We are a tiny house village with 30 unique individuals living together.
 We have a Program Supervisor and two Case Managers that work with residents and provide a variety of services to fit each residents' needs.

-If you are interested in applying for residency at the Village, please contact 1-844-628-7343.
+If you are interested in applying for residency at the Village, please contact

 Quixote Village is on the land of the Cowlitz, Coast Salish, Nisqually, and Squaxin Island Tribes, whose ancestors have been here since time immemorial.
 We express deep gratitude for the local tribes who have supported our efforts to grow New Horizon Communities to what it is today.